Moonscape is a free and freely downloadable high-definition documentary about the first manned Moon landing.

 You're also welcome to contribute with work: we need graphics, subtitling, proofreading, fact-checking, translations, music and professional voice-overs (in multiple languages for international distribution), for example.
 If you have any of these skills and are willing to contribute to the project, have a look at this task list and contact me, Paolo Attivissimo, in English or Italian at email@example.com.

 1. When will it be ready?
 That depends on what you mean by “ready”.
-There's a full-length English and Italian edition already online right now, but Moonscape is an ongoing project; new versions will be released as additional material and improved scans and transfers of the TV broadcast, of the 16mm footage and of the Hasselblad photographs become available.
+There's a full-length English and Italian edition already online right now, but Moonscape is an ongoing project; updated versions will be released as additional material and improved scans and transfers of the TV broadcast, of the 16mm footage and of the Hasselblad photographs become available.
 This is a slow process.
-For example, the correct transfer of the 16mm color footage of Apollo 11's moonwalk only arrived in July 2010.
-And NASA hasn't yet released officially the final and full restoration of the TV broadcast, so we're working with an unofficial copy of the restoration.
+For example, the correct (blur-free) transfer of the 16mm color footage of Apollo 11's moonwalk only arrived in July 2010.
+And NASA hasn't yet released officially the final and full restoration of the TV broadcast, so we're working with an unofficial copy of the restoration (a high-quality 50-GB file).
 Also, editing and subtitling are time-consuming, and we're all working on the project in our spare time.
 So please be patient.

 2. Is it, or will it be, available in my language?
 Yes, if we can find volunteers to translate its subtitles and an offscreen narrator for your language.
 The English and Italian editions, for which we already have translators, are ready; other languages will follow.
 If you can help, contact us at firstname.lastname@example.org.

-4. Is it be copy protected?
+4. Is it copy-protected?
 Absolutely not.
 Our aim is to disseminate the completed documentary as widely as possible.

 5. Will that huge “moonscape.info” logo always clutter the screen?
-No. The large watermark is only in the rough cuts to distinguish them from the final version.
-There will be a small logo in one corner of the screen to allow people to know where Moonscape comes from and where to get its updates.
+No. The large watermark was only in the early rough cuts to distinguish them from the final version.
+Current versions have a small, semitransparent logo in one corner of the screen to allow people to know where Moonscape comes from and where to get its updates.

 6. I can't download a huge file, can you distribute it by mail?
 No, sorry.
 Right now we have no time to manage mail distribution.
 But you can copy Moonscape legally from anyone who has downloaded it.

 7. Is it possible to see Moonscape grow?
 Yes.
-Medium-resolution rough cuts are be published periodically to allow anyone to check and review the work and offer suggestions and criticism.
+Updates are published periodically here to allow anyone to check and review the work and offer suggestions and criticism.

 8. Will it be possible to disable the subtitles?
 Currently Moonscape has hardcoded subtitles for maximum compatibility.
 A subtitle-free version will be distributed at a later date, once the project has reached a good level of completion.
 If you're willing to prepare a separate subtitle file in any language, please let us know.